zxcv-org/gcode-respiralizer/README.md

 The lib name is gcode_respiralizer_lib (underscores).

+## WARNING

+CAUTION CAUTION CAUTION

+THIS CODE IS A PROTOTYPE AND THE GENERATED GCODE SHOULD BE SCRUTINIZED IN DETAIL BEFORE ANY ATTEMPT TO PRINT THE GCODE

+This code generates gcode, and this code may have bugs, resulting in bad gcode output, which can be hazardous to your printer, and possibly hazardous to print unattended in case of any bugs or unforeseen printing issues.
+While the author has printed a few models after processing with this code and didn't hit any significant issues, the author hasn't tested with your model, your printer, your workflow, etc.

+CAUTION CAUTION CAUTION

 ## Goal / Purpose

 Eliminate the vase mode "seam" that results when slicing in vase mode in